 Unconventional Production Technology and Environmental Consortium (UpTec)

-Texas Tech University’s Unconventional Production Technology and Environmental Consortium (UpTec) is a multidisciplinary, collaborative research cluster composed of more than 50 researchers from 14 departments, as well as the School of Law, in cooperation with other researchers across Texas and the U.S. UpTec is divided into three sub-groups reflecting the different group themes:
+Texas Tech University's Unconventional Production Technology and Environmental Consortium (UpTec) is a multidisciplinary, collaborative research cluster composed of more than 50 researchers from 14 departments, as well as the School of Law, in cooperation with other researchers across Texas and the U.S. UpTec is divided into several sub-groups reflecting the different group themes:

 - Chemistry, Materials & Technological Development